RHsyseng/vflash/README.md

 ```

-The script could be run calling the -c option twice.
+The script could be executed by calling the `-c` option twice.
 This will cause the script to source both configuration files and have the execute commands run on the host specified in the idrac.cfg file.
+`idrac-control.sh -c idrac.cfg -c commands.cfg`

 ## Debug
-The system will write debug output to a file if the DEBUG variable is set.
+The system will write debug output to a file if the `DEBUG` variable is set.
 This variable should be set to the name of the file to write the data to.
-This means that by setting this variable, there is no need to specify the -d option on the command line.
+By setting this variable, there is no need to specify the `-d` option on the command line.
-By default the debug file is named after the script with a julian date and timestamp.
-But it can be overridden by setting DEBUG=run1.log or some other file.
+The `-d` option just sets the variable to the program name followed by the julian date and time.